Agora-Lab-AI/AgoraHub/README.md

 - [Share your favorite papers in our papers channel in our discord and discuss it](https://discord.gg/t5QxhyvUG9)
 - [Share your projects in the creator showcase!](https://discord.gg/t5QxhyvUG9)
 <!-- - [Gain access to GPUS and or resources for ML experiments, submit the form and or]() -->
+- Join our vibrant community for frequent events and social gatherings.
+Whether you enjoy organizing, giving talks, or simply attending, we have something for everyone.
+From study groups to research meetings, you'll connect with inspiring individuals and never miss out on the action with our packed events calendar!